howyay/FlarumSetup/README.md

 sudo ./letsencrypt-auto --help
 ```

-Now ensure that port 443 is open than we can obtain our certificate by running the following
+Now ensure that port 443 is open then we can obtain our certificate by running the following

 ```
 sudo ./letsencrypt-auto --apache -d your.domain.com